House Price Index Apr 2025

 What’s happening nationally

-House prices were on average down -0.2% over the past month and+4% over the past year.
+House prices were up on average +0.3% over the past month and+4.3% over the past year.
+Massive March transaction rise — more than double last year before the stamp duty rise in April.

 Indices based on: